-Audit Committee (hereinafter called as the "Committee") audited job execution of Directors and Executive Officers for the 23rd fiscal year from January 1, 2022 to December 31, 2022.
+Audit Committee (hereinafter called as the "Committee") audited job execution of Directors and Executive Officers for the 24th fiscal year from January 1, 2023 to December 31, 2023.
 The Committee hereby reports the method and result thereof as follows.

-- 1. Summary of auditing method and its contents. - (1) The Committee audited the resolution of Board of Directors Meeting and the status of establishment and operation of the system (internal control system) according to the said resolution stipulated in (b) and (e), item (i), h (1) of Article 416 of the Companies Act. - (2) The Committee, according to the auditing policy and allocation of responsibilities set by the Committee, conducted the audit having close coordination with Internal Auditing Office as follows: - (i) Attended a meeting of the Board of Directors and other important management meetings. - (ii) Received business reports from Directors and other managements on their execution of their duties. - (iii) Reviewed important documents, etc. for making decisions. - (iv) Investigated into business and assets situations at the headquarter and other main offices. - (v) Communicated and exchanged information with the Directors of subsidiaries, and asked the progress of business performance if necessary. - (3) The Committee received the report and explanation from independent accounting auditor on their execution of duties accompanied by the monitoring and examining whether they are keeping independent position performing appropriate audit.
-Also, the Committee received the notice from independent accounting auditor that they have established the "System to ensure the fair execution of duties" (Issues stipulated in Article 131 of the Corporate Accounting Rules) according to "Quality Control Standard Code of Audit" (October 28, 2005 Business Accounting Council) and requested the explanation if necessary. - (4) Based on the above methods, the Committee, in a cautious manner, examined the financial statements (Balance Sheet, Profit and Loss Statement and Statement of the Changes in Shareholders' Equity together with explanatory notes) including supporting schedules and consolidated financial statements (Consolidated Balance Sheet, Consolidated Profit and Loss, Consolidated Statement of the Changes in Stockholders' Equity together with explanatory notes).

-2. Results of Audit

-- (1) Results of audit on Business Report and its supporting documents. - (i) The Committee recognized that Business Report and its supporting documents of the Company fairly showed the Company's situation in accordance with the relevant legislations and the Articles of Incorporation. - (ii) The Committee did not see any Director's or Executive Officer's dishonesty or serious fact violating to the relevant laws & legislations and the Articles of Incorporation on their execution of duties. - (iii) The Committee recognized that the resolution of Board of Directors Meeting on the internal control system of the Company was appropriate.
-Also, the Committee did not see any issue to be pointed out on any Director's or Executive Officer's execution of duties pertinent to internal control system. - (2) Results of audit on the financial statements and its supporting schedules.
+- 1. Summary of auditing method and its contents. - The Committee audited the resolution of Board of Directors Meeting and the status of establishment and operation of the system (internal control system) according to the said resolution stipulated in (b) and (e), item (i), paragraph (1) of Article 416 of the Companies Act. - (2) The Committee, according to the auditing policy and allocation of responsibilities set by the Committee, conducted the audit having close coordination with the Management Auditing Office as follows: - (i) Attended a meeting of the Board of Directors and other important management meetings. - (ii) Received business reports from Directors and other managements on their execution of their duties. - (iii) Reviewed important documents, etc. for making decisions. - (iv) Investigated into business and assets situations at the headquarter and other main offices. - (v) Communicated and exchanged information with the Directors of subsidiaries, and asked the progress of business performance if necessary. - (3) The Committee received the report and explanation from independent accounting auditor on their execution of duties accompanied by the monitoring and examining whether they are keeping independent position performing appropriate audit.
+Also, the Committee received the notice from independent accounting auditor that they have established the "System to ensure the fair execution of duties" (Issues stipulated in Article 131 of the Corporate Accounting Rules) according to "Quality Control Standard Code of Audit" (Business Accounting Council) and requested the explanation if necessary. - (4) Based on the above methods, the Committee, in a cautious manner, examined the Business Report and its supplementary schedules for the fiscal year under review, the non-consolidated financial statements (the non-consolidated balance sheet, the non-consolidated statement of income and the non-consolidated statement of changes in net assets together with the notes to non-consolidated financial statements) including the related supplementary schedules and the consolidated financial statements (the consolidated balance sheet, the consolidated statement of income, the consolidated statement of changes in net assets together with the notes to the consolidated financial statements). - 2.
+Results of Audit - (1) Results of audit on the Business Report and its supplementary schedules. - (i) The Committee recognized that the Business Report and its supplementary schedules of the Company fairly showed the Company's situation in accordance with the relevant legislations and the Articles of Incorporation. - (ii) The Committee did not see any Director's or Executive Officer's dishonesty or serious fact violating to the relevant laws & legislations and the Articles of Incorporation on their execution of duties. - (iii) The Committee recognized that the resolution of Board of Directors Meeting on the internal control system of the Company was appropriate.
+Also, the Committee did not see any issue to be pointed out on any Director's or Executive Officer's execution of duties pertinent to internal control system. - (2) Results of audit on the non-consolidated financial statements and its supplementary schedules.
 The Committee affirmed that the auditing method and the conclusions of the audit conducted by Independent Accounting Auditor, Ernst & Young ShinNihon Limited Liability Company were appropriate.

-(3) Results of audit on the consolidated financial statements.

-The Committee affirmed that the auditing method and the conclusions of the audit conducted by Independent Accounting Auditor, Ernst & Young ShinNihon Limited Liability Company were appropriate.
+- (3) Results of audit on the consolidated financial statements. - The Committee affirmed that the auditing method and the conclusions of the audit conducted by Independent Accounting Auditor, Ernst & Young ShinNihon Limited Liability Company were appropriate.

-February 15, 2023
+February 14, 2024

-Audit Committee, MonotaRO Co., Ltd.
+Audit Committee, MonotaRC OCo., Ltd.

-Audit Committee Member: Tomoko Ise Audit Committee Member: Mari Sagiya Audit Committee Member: Hiroshi Miura
+Audit Committee Member: Tomoko Ise

+Audit Committee Member: Mari Sagiya

+Audit Committee Member: Hiroshi Miura